 Centene and our subsidiaries have a long history of active, local involvement in the communities we serve.
 We have developed a diverse range of innovative partnerships and community investments that work together to create sustainable solutions that support vibrant and healthy communities.

-In 2021, Centene directly, and through the Centene Charitable Foundation, invested over $61.6 million in the work of our nonprofit community partners, most of whom have established relationships with Centene Charitable Foundation, as well as with Centene Corporation, Centene health plans, and Centene subsidiaries.
-Partnerships and programs are not one-time events, but reflect Centene’s long-term vision and enduring support of the communities we serve.
+Over the last two years, Centene directly, and through the Centene Foundation, has invested over $100M in nonprofit organizations, most of whom have established relationships with the Centene Foundation, as well as with Centene Corporation, Centene health plans, and Centene subsidiaries.
+Through strategic partnerships with local organizations and a commitment to Centene’s overarching purpose, our charitable investments aim to remove barriers to health for the underserved and provide long-term results that truly transform the communities we serve.

 Association of Clinicians for the Underserved